lurgh/infinitive-jkp717/README.md

 ```

 All parameters are optional.
 A single parameter may be updated by sending a JSON document containing only that parameter.
 Vacation mode is disabled by setting `days` to `0`.
 Valid values for `fanMode` are `auto`, `low`, `med`, and `high`.

+## MQTT API

+MQTT is a pub/sub bus that is used in many home automation settings.
+This API is read/write and it assumes that
+it is running within a private, trusted environment - that is, there are not specific access controls beyond what
+is provided to access the broker.
+We recommend at least using password authentication.

+All topics are published with the `retain` flag set so any new client will get all current values; updates are only posted
+at startup or as individual values change.
+This does mean that clients could be susceptible of seeing old data if the
+service is no longer running.
+Looking for a solution for this.

+When enabled by providing the MQTT broker URI and optional password, the following topics are supported:

+### Topics Published

+System-global topics:
+`infinitive/outdoorTemp`: Outside temp as reported by thermostat, whole number degrees
+`infinitive/mode`: System main mode normalized for Home Assistant, currently one of: `off`, `cool`, `heat`, `auto`
+`infinitive/action`: Current action, Home Assistant compatible, currently one of: `off`, `heating`, `cooling`, `idle`
+`infinitive/rawMode`: numeric representation of mode and action, a uint8 value - useful to developers for discovery

+Experimental, may change or disappear over time:
+`infinitive/coilTemp`: coil temp reported by outdoor unit, in 0.125-degree resolution
+`infinitive/outsideTemp`: outside temp reported by outdoor unit, in 0.125-degree resolution
+`infinitive/acStage`: compressor operating stage reported by outdoor unit, as a number 0/1/2
+`infinitive/blowerRPM`: blower speed reported by inside unit, in RPM, 0 when off
+`infinitive/airflowCFM`: airflow speed reported by inside unit, in cf/m, 0 when off

+Reported per zone, where X is a zone number 1-8:
+`infinitive/zone/X/currentTemp`: current temperature as reported by thermostat, in whole degrees
+`infinitive/zone/X/humidity`: current temperature as reported by thermostat, in percent RH
+`infinitive/zone/X/coolSetpoint`: current cool set point, in whole degrees
+`infinitive/zone/X/heatSetpoint`: current heat set point, in whole degrees
+`infinitive/zone/X/fanMode`: current fan mode setting, Home Assistant compatible: `low`, `med`, `high`, `auto`
+`infinitive/zone/X/hold`: bool flag for Hold setting, `false` or `true` (not really HA compatible, will be reworked)

+Experimental:
+`infinitive/zone/X/damperPos`: zone damper position reported by zoning unit, 0-100 as whole number percent where 100 is fully open

+### Topics Subscribed

+An MQTT client may publish to these topics in order to change operating configuration.
+These acitons are taken immediately
+and there is no reply per se but any successful changes will result in infinitive publishing a data update for that
+parameter to reflect the change.
+Logs will indicate if there are errors in processing the request.
+The response can be delayed by up to
+1 second, due to the thermostat polling interval.

+Global topics:
+`infinitive/mode/set`: Set the main operating mode (same options as above)

+Zone topics:
+`infinitive/zone/X/coolSetpoint/set`: set the cool set point, as above
+`infinitive/zone/X/heatSetpoint/set`: set the heat set point, as above
+`infinitive/zone/X/fanMode/set`: set the fan mode setting, same options as above
+`infinitive/zone/X/hold/set`: set the zone hold setting, same options as above

 ## Details
 #### ABCD bus